-During the negotiations phase, the spouses will attempt to reach an agreement about important matters such as property division, child support, child custody and alimony.
-However, if one or both parties cannot reach an agreement, or if one spouse contests the divorce, mediation or litigation may be required before you can get a divorce judgement.
+During the negotiations phase, the spouses will attempt to reach an agreement about important matters such as property division, child support, child custody, and alimony.
+However, if one or both parties cannot reach an agreement, or if one spouse contests the divorce, mediation or litigation may be required before you can get a divorce judgment.

 Keep in mind that once you file for a divorce in California, you also enter a six-month waiting period before the divorce can be finalized.
 The waiting period is in place to give couples one more chance to repair a broken marriage.